Honors Course: NCAA Championships

 Two separate NCAA Championships have been hosted at the course.
 The first, in 1996, was won by Arizona State University.
 Its individual title makes this one of the most famous NCAA Championships of all time.
 The trophy was won by a young Tiger Woods, who dominated the field so much in the first days that he finished with a final round 80 and was still able to win by four.

 In its second time being hosted at the Honors Course, the team title was claimed by a huge underdog—the Augusta State Jaguars, who took down the number one-ranked Oklahoma State Cowboys.
 Scott Langley of Illinois won the individual crown.

 U.S. Mid-Amateur

 In 2005, the 25th U.S. Mid-Amateur was held at The Honors Course.
 The final match of the tournament came down to Kevin Marsh and Carlton Forrester and Marsh won without much of a fight from Forrester.
 The 32-year-old Las Vegas native won the final match 10 and 9 to take the mid-am title.

+U.S. Women's Amateur

+In 2026, the 126th U.S. Women's Amateur was held at The Honors Course.
+The week saw inclement weather suspend play on five consecutive days, but in the end, Asterisk Talley won 8 & 6 in the final match over stroke play medalist Anna Iwanaga of Japan to win her second USGA Championship.